jlyman/react-native-rating-requestor/README.md

 ## Releases

+- 1.1.0 - Added an optional callback to `handlePositiveEvent()` that reports on the result of the handling.
+Props to @sercanov.
 - 1.0.0 - Initial release

 ## Questions?

-Feel free to contact me!
+Feel free to contact me:

 - Twitter: [@jlyman](https://www.twitter.com/jlyman)
 - Website: http://www.joshualyman.com/